Controlling spatial correlation in k-space interpolation networks for MRI reconstruction: denoising versus apparent blurring: Discussion

-The eigenpixel term demonstrates a clear dependence on the acceleration factor, in accordance with experiences on GRAPPA, while the pixel contamination is predominantly driven by the introduced nonlinearity.
-However, the acceleration factor plays a secondary role in pixel contamination by decreasing the effective field-of-view through the undersampling factor, shortening the distance between the replica pixels and their origin.
-This ultimately capacitates the network for an augmented pixel inclusion from neighboring pixels.
-The interaction between these two trends leads to a trade-off in the level of nonlinearity for a given acceleration factor.
-Furthermore, the network's capacity to adjust its own noise amplification is revealed over an extended period of epochs, once LReLU steepness parameter is made trainable.
-The network's selection of filters closer to the linear regime indicates a clear preference for a Gaussian noise on the final image over blurring artifacts, as demonstrated in Supplementary Video 3.
+The eigenpixel term exhibits a clear dependence on the acceleration factor, consistent with observations in GRAPPA, where higher acceleration leads to increased noise amplification (Figure~\ref{fig:Figure6_std_components_function_nonlinearity}A and D).
+Pixel contamination, on the other hand, is predominantly driven by the degree of nonlinearity and is strongly linked to the network's denoising capability (Figure~\ref{fig:Figure6_std_components_function_nonlinearity}B and E).
+The acceleration factor plays a secondary role in pixel contamination by effectively reducing the field-of-view through undersampling, thereby shortening the distance between replica pixels and their origin.
+This process facilitates the network’s increased inclusion of neighboring pixels.

+Although noise amplification is significantly reduced with stronger nonlinearity, this improvement comes at the expense of increased signal contributions from foreign pixels, manifested as reduced contrast, oversmoothing, and greater apparent blurring, particularly in central image regions (Figure~\ref{fig:Figure5_effect_nonlinearity}.)
+As the required nonlinearity for adequate denoising increases with higher acceleration, the network increasingly relies on foreign pixels to reconstruct a single output pixel, thereby suppressing the eigenpixel term.
+In extremely nonlinear scenarios, the eigenpixel can drop below one, which is a non-physical scenario, suggesting that the noise level of the output pixel is lower than its input counterpart.
+In contrast, highly linear RAKI variants closely resemble GRAPPA in their reconstruction behavior.
+In these cases, image quality is primarily affected by Gaussian noise with minimal pixel contamination.